Data Governance, Data Security and Privacy

-Data security is how data are collected stored and transferred through a districts infrastructure.
-Infrastructure includes district owned servers and devices, including mobile devices.
-All district controlled applications, networks and cloud based storage should also be included.
+Data security is how data are collected stored and transferred through a district’s infrastructure.
+Infrastructure includes district-owned servers and devices, including mobile devices.
+All district-controlled applications, networks and cloud-based storage should also be included.
 Traditionally, firewalls served as the divide between internal and external security threats but now this is not always the case.
-Increased use of mobile devices both personal and district owned devices along with the increased usage of online applications in the classroom has brought new challenges and more potential security risk.
+Increased use of mobile devices both personal and district-owned devices along with the increased usage of online applications in the classroom has brought new challenges and more potential security risks.

-There are 2 main types of risks to be mitigated by school districts.
+There are two main types of risks to be mitigated by school districts.
 Technical risks like hackers and human risks like passwords written on easily found sticky notes.
 Having a comprehensive security plan can reduce both types of risk.
-A district security plan should include 2 major areas of policies.
+A district security plan should include two major areas of policies:

-- Policies and guideline for data use, assessing data risk, how to handle breaches and how compliance of these policies is monitored.
+- Policies and guidelines for data use, assessing data risk, how to handle breaches, and how the compliance of these policies is monitored.

 Regular professional development and compliance audits are necessary to be sure procedures are understood and followed.
 Poorly trained staff can result in unnecessary breaches and be costly to a school district.
 Here are some ways a district can protect itself from technical and human threats:

-- Network security – Create a network map which includes servers, routers, applications and data.
+- Network security – Create a network map that includes servers, routers, applications, and data.
 The map should show dependencies and highlight vulnerabilities.
-Use of firewalls and intrusion prevention systems should be put in place.
+The use of firewalls and intrusion prevention systems should be put in place.
 Firewalls and the rules they follow for either permitting or denying network transmissions should be examined.
 Regular reporting of suspicious or malicious activity should be put into place and monitored.

-- Secure configurations – New hardware or software should never be introduced into a network with being tested and configured properly.
+- Secure configurations – New hardware or software should never be introduced into a network without being tested and configured properly.
 Incorrect configurations and permissions can unintentionally leave a technical system vulnerable.